ml-with-dan/thoughtful-ai-support-agent/README.md

 # Thoughtful AI Support Agent

-A simple customer support AI agent built with Streamlit and scikit-learn to answer questions about Thoughtful AI's agents.
+A simple customer support AI agent assistant built with Streamlit and scikit-learn to answer questions about Thoughtful AI's agents using a hardcoded FAQ-style knowledge base.

+## Objective
+Imagine you are working at Thoughtful AI.
+The team has tasked you with building a simple customer support AI Agent to assist users with basic questions about Thoughtful AI.
+The agent will use predefined, hardcoded responses to answer common questions.

+### Rules

+Your agent should follow these guidelines:

+- The agent must accept user input and answer the question like a conversational AI Agent.
+- The agent should retrieve the most relevant answer from a hardcoded set of responses about Thoughtful AI.
+- The agent should display the answer to the user in a user-friendly format.

+## Features
+- Answers common questions about Thoughtful AI Agents
+- Uses TF-IDF + cosine similarity to find the best answer
+- Graceful fallback for unknown questions
+- Simple web interface via Streamlit

 ## How to Run Locally